 Speaking of totem animals, there are 54 special animals in the Bear/Yak Zodiac (for the art, see The Kalendar Series).
 The Bear/Yak Zodiac symbols adorn each of 54 weeks in The Kalendar.
 The magpie is not one of them because the M station was very hotly contested at the Council of Ngoya in 920 CE where the New Zodiac was decided.
 Magpie vied for the station, but the victor went to Makakou (a.k.a.
 Monkey in Portuguese).

 There are specific animals that one could say are linked to “Integral consciousness” in the New Zodiac.
 It depends on where you want to draw the lines around “Integral”.
 Is it the entire Second Tier?
 That’s a lot of animals (18 of them).
 Is it Teal + Turquoise, but not Green or Indigo?
 Then that adds up to 8 totem animals beginning with the Eastern Heart Clam who inaugurates Teal as the Month of the Golden Egg begins to wind its way towards the center.
-The clam’s nature is one of enfolding nature within itself, developing imperfections into pearls of great value, much as Teal (late vision-logic) seeks to do as the spirit of evolution begins to become more fully self-aware.
+The clam’s nature is one of enfolding nature within itself, much as Teal (late vision-logic) seeks to do as the spirit of evolution begins to become more fully self-aware.

 In The Kalendar, Turquoise ends with the Squirrel, another animal like the magpie that “appropriates” things it finds and brings them to its hideaway.
 Whereas the magpie is legendary, as you note, for taking shiny and beautiful objects, the Squirrel is very practical.
 They love nuts, so integralists should feel warmly embraced by them.